NethmiJayasinghe/ESN/README.md

-A code for Echo State Network from basic level to advance level # ESN
+A code for Echo State Network from the basic level # ESN